Luna command-line tool documentation

 luna s.lst @param.txt -o out.db < commands.txt

-where the file param.txt
+where param.txt

-(which can be called anything) is a
+(which can be called any legal filename) is a

 path /home/joe/data/edfs

-every row.
+exactly two tab-delimited columns on every row.
 As a larger example:

 alias EEG|C3-M2|C3|EEG1